aaron-mv-moore/classification-stroke-prediction/README.md

 5. Run the 'final_report.ipynb' notebook

 ## Takeaways
-* Stroke represented roughly 5% of the data which influenced the decision to oversample to accomodate for an imbalanced dataset
+* Stroke represented roughly 5% of the data which influenced the decision to oversample to accomodate an imbalanced dataset
 * Demographically, only age had a significant relationship to stroke, while gender's independence could not be rejected
 * Average blood sugar level was found to have a statistically significant relationship to stroke
-* On test, ta VotingClassifier model performed with a 74% recall and a 66% accuracy.
+* On test, the VotingClassifier model performed with a 74% recall and a 66% accuracy.

 ## Recommendations
 * Acquire more health and demographic data